lkrishnan-argo/PaperNotes/MultiNet.md

 ## Problem
 * Joint classification, detection and segmentation in one forward pass.
-* Fast computation times, suitable for autonomous vehicles.
+* Fast computation time, suitable for autonomous vehicles.

 ## Core Ideas
 * Unified architecture where the encoder is shared between various tasks. - facilitates fast inference and transfer learning between tasks.